 - The Initial cost is very high.

-- The high skilled worker required for the initial setup.
+- A highly skilled worker is required for the initial setup.

 - CNC machines can not use for small production.

-This is all about Definition, Introduction, Parts, Types, Application, Advantages, Disadvantages, and [Notes with PDF] of Lathe Machine.
+This is all about the Definition, Introduction, Parts, Types, Applications, Advantages, Disadvantages, and [Notes with PDF] of the Lathe Machine.

 Related Post:NC Machine